Bhilai Power House railway station

-Bhilai Power House railway station is the second main railway station in Durg district in the Indian state of Chhattisgarh.
+Bhilai Power House Railway Station is the second main railway station in Durg district in the Indian state of Chhattisgarh.
 Its code is BPHB.
 It serves the Bhilai urban areas.
 The station consists of three platforms.
-The Bhilai Power House is one of five in Bhilai city.
+The Bhilai Power House railway station is one of five in Bhilai city.
 It is well connected with other major cities.
 It has been rated grade A by Indian Railways.

+This railway station is most important among other 2 railway station which provide railway connection for Bhilai.
+Its too nearest from Bhilai Steel Plant about 1 Kilometer south.
+ACC Jamul cement plant have in 2 Kilometer north of this railway station.